Unifying 500+ brands for 17M monthly users

 The process was further complicated by underlying systems already in place along with company and technical jargon used internally at Coca-Cola.
 Yikes!

-New constraints and a
+New constraints and a pivot in design strategy

 01